gerushenka/Library-API/README.md

 ## Testing

-To run tests, use the following command in the root directory of the project:
+To check tests, run that Docker and MySQL, use the following command in the root directory of the project:

 ```sh
 mvn test